-- A Development Planner reviews the application for an over-height fence using the Zoning Bylaw regulations.
+- A Development Planner reviews the application for an over-height fence or privacy screen using the Zoning Bylaw regulations.

 - If your application is approved, we will notify your neighbours within 60m (197 ft.) of your property.
 Your neighbours have 14 days to appeal the decision.